Alexander Forbes-Leith, 1st Baron Leith of Fyvie: Family

-Lord Leith of Fyvie married Marie Louise January, daughter of Derick Algernon January, of St Louis, Missouri.
-They had one son and two daughters (of which the youngest died as an infant).
-His only son Percy Forbes-Leith died while serving in the Second Boer War.
+Death and legacy

 Leith died at Hartwell House, Buckinghamshire, in November 1925, aged 78, and was cremated at Golders Green Crematorium.
 The barony died with him.
 Lady Leith of Fyvie died at Hartwell House in June 1930, aged 82.
 Lord Leith's estates, including Fyvie Castle, passed to his daughter and only surviving child, the Honourable Ethel, wife of the former Conservative Member of Parliament Sir Charles Rosdew Burn, 1st Baronet.
 In 1925, the latter assumed the surname and arms of Forbes-Leith of Fyvie, for himself, his wife and son, according to the terms of his father-in-law's will (see Forbes baronets for more information on the baronetcy).